 Incomplete: I left due to stress from that third job (which was the highest paying job I ever had).

-It is also important that we provide additional context to the reporter when the relevant questions were not asked.
+It is also important that we provide additional context to the journalist when the relevant questions were not asked.
 For example:

 - The other 3 jobs were offered to me because people were aware of my competency with IT; I did not obtain them by job hunting.